Looking for DIY projects for teenagers? Here are 39 cool DIY crafts you and your teen will enjoy, for sure!

 16. DIY Duct Tape Flower Pens

-Once you’re done, attach the remaining sticky part of the duct tape onto a pencil.
+Once you’re done, attach the remaining sticky part of the duct tape to a pencil.
 Keep repeating this until you’re happy with your duct tape blossom.

 The spacing of the tape strips is important in figuring out how big or small your nail art fishnets will be.
 Remember, the smaller the fishnet, the smaller the spaces, and vice versa.

 18. Baseball String Bracelet